qcr/gtsam-quadrics/ros/README.md

 ## Common Issues

+* If python struggles to import quadricslam modules from the ros node, ensure you have built the ros libraries with `colcon build --symlink-install`.

-If you find that quadricslam_ros is not receiving any messages from /image, /detections and /poses, it might be because the TimeSynchronizer is giving up because the py_detector is taking too long to republish /detections.
+* If you find that quadricslam_ros is not receiving any messages from /image, /detections and /poses, it might be because the TimeSynchronizer is giving up because the py_detector is taking too long to republish /detections.
 Ensure you have built pytorch with GPU support.